 Our Full Class Offerings

-Sovereign Ballet provides training in primarily classic forms of dance including Ballet, Tap, Contemporary, Modern and Acro.
+Sovereign Ballet provides training in primarily classic forms of dance including Ballet, Tap, Contemporary, Modern, Acro, Pointe, Jazz and Hip Hop.
 As a supportive and inspiring institution with high standards and expectations, we train dancers to achieved technical excellence in dance.
 No matter what age dance training is begun, we are committed to providing the very best training available in dance and movement.

 Understanding Class Levels and Placement